azsk/AzTS-docs/01-Setup and getting started/README.md

 4. To increase function timeout, go to your function app (say, you want to increase timeout value for 'AzSK-AzTS-WorkItemProcessor-xxxxx'.
 This app contains function to scan subscription with baseline control.) > Settings > Configuration > Application settings > Update the value of `AzureFunctionsJobHost__functionTimeout` to '01:00:00' to increase the timeout value to 1 hour.

   > _**Note:** In future if you run the AzTS installation command (`Install-AzSKTenantSecuritySolution`) to upgrade your existing AzTS setup, you will have to repeat the above steps._

+  #### **Why should I integrate my AzTS solution setup with VNet?**

+1. Integrating AzTS solution with Vnet, ensures that all critical backend resources like - storage account, log analytics workspace, function apps etc. are not accessible over public network.

+2. It ensures that all inbound communication to backend resources are routed through private network (Vnet).

+3. Ensures that all resources in a VNet can communicate securely with each other and keeps all the traffic inside the Microsoft Azure backbone network.